Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Threats to validity

 \subsection{External validity}

-\paragraph*{\textit{Temporal limitation in GitHub dataset}} The GitHub dataset includes notebooks from January 1, 2015, to March 31, 2022, which may not fully represent current notebook trends.
-Given the rapid evolution of coding practices and the tools used over time, notebooks from earlier years may reflect outdated coding styles or libraries.
-To mitigate this, we apply a filtering process to remove notebooks using older Python versions, improving the generalizability of the dataset.
+\paragraph*{\textit{Data selection bias}} As our dataset only includes publicly shared GitHub and Kaggle notebooks, it may exclude crashes that users fix before publishing, thus crashes encountered during development may be underrepresented.
+As a result, our findings reflect crashes that persist, which may not be the full spectrum of debugging challenges.
+Future work could address this by analyzing version histories or autosaved checkpoints to capture a more complete development process.
+Furthermore, although we have filtered out tutorial notebooks, the ML notebooks in our dataset may still not fully represent those used as prototypes in an industrial setting.
+This introduces a potential threat to validity when generalizing crash patterns that could propagate from notebooks to production.
+Future work should address this by studying ML prototype notebooks developed within industry to better assess how our findings apply.

-\paragraph*{\textit{Comparison of GitHub and Kaggle notebooks}} The Kaggle dataset, which spans from January 1, 2023, to January 1, 2024, provides a more up-to-date snapshot of notebook trends.
-While the differing periods of GitHub and Kaggle datasets reduce redundancy in notebooks and associated crashes, the validity of comparison is threatened because ML practices may have changed.
-However, there is limited evidence of this effect because our results show no significant difference in exception types and root causes between Kaggle and GitHub.
+\paragraph*{\textit{Temporal limitations in datasets}} The GitHub dataset includes notebooks from January 1, 2015, to March 31, 2022, while the Kaggle dataset spans from January 1, 2023, to January 1, 2024.
+Given the rapid evolution of coding practices and tools used over time, notebooks from earlier years may reflect outdated coding styles or libraries.
+To mitigate this, our filtering process removes notebooks using older Python versions, improving the generalizability of the dataset.

 \paragraph*{\textit{KeyboardInterrupt exceptions}} In our analysis, we exclude \texttt{KeyboardInterrupt} exceptions as these typically reflect user intervention rather than code issues.
 However, these errors could indicate infinite loops or unintended resource-heavy operations.
 By discarding these exceptions, we may overlook cases where such issues manifest.